DamonPalovaara/minesweeper.rs/README.md

 If you have the rust tool chain you can compile and run by simply using "cargo run" in the main directory

-use the "help" command to list all of the commands
+Use the "help" command once running to list all of the commands

+TODO:
+  Implement win condition
+  Don't generate mines in a 3x3 grid around the initial selection Implement "RESET" command
+  Implement a timer
+  Implement storing top scores